VarshaDeshmukh4/shopBridge/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Backend
+Created Json Server you have to run command npm i --save json-server and for a start json server you have to run  json-server --watch db.json

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).